 On top of that, I have added to my collection of humans, and I now have 4 kids!

 And on top of the on top of that, I also added to my collection of pounds and PT is not as easy as it used to be.

 Insert eye roll emoji here.

-I might have those days where I deal with post deployment nonsense but the drive and passion that my family instils in me is what allows me to keep going.
+I might have those days where I deal with post-deployment nonsense, but the drive and passion that my family instills in me is what allows me to keep going.